From April 2023 to November 2024 one or two weekend a month

 12 take appropriate measures to troubles during implant bed osteotomy,

-13 grasp and appropriately cope with troubles or complications that occur after treatment,
+13 grasp and appropriately cope with troubles or complications that occur

 14 explain fracture of implant body or abutment,